richardgill/issue-template-check/docs/concepts/data-model.md

 ### multiple

 The `multiple` type represents an array of strings.
-Set `notNull` to require a value.

 Example definition: